 The Illinois Archaeological Survey is pleased to offer the Jeanette E. Stephens Student Paper Awards.
 These awards are presented annually to the best paper(s) on a topic concerning Illinois archaeology from current or recent undergraduate and graduate students.
 A wide range of topics will be considered including, but not limited to, theoretical perspectives, methodological applications, and artifact analysis.
-Research concerning sites outside of Illinois, but contributing to the interpretation of Illinois archaeology is also acceptable.
-We encourage winners to present an abbreviated version of the paper at the Annual IAS meeting on September 15, 2018 in Champaign, IL and to submit revised papers for publication in IAS’s journal Illinois Archaeology.
-Electronic submissions and support letters should be emailed to firstname.lastname@example.org by July 31, 2018.
-If you have questions, contact Alleen Betzenhauser, Chair of the Stephens Award committee.
+Research concerning sites outside of Illinois but contributing to the interpretation of Illinois archaeology is also acceptable.
+We encourage winners to present an abbreviated version of the paper at the Annual IAS meeting this fall and to submit revised papers for publication in IAS’s journal Illinois Archaeology.
+Electronic submissions and support letters should be emailed by 5 pm on August 1, 2022, to email@example.com.
+If you have questions, contact Erin Benson, Chair of the Stephens Award committee.
 Download the award announcement poster here.

 Winners will receive:

 Instructions for Undergraduate and Graduate Award Submissions

 Write a letter (1 page max.) indicating why you support the student’s submission and why you think it is a valuable contribution to Illinois archaeology.